kamillionlabs/hateoflux/CONTRIBUTING.md

 1. Link any related issues by including `Closes #issue-number` in your description.
 1. Submit the pull request.

+> [!NOTE]
-> **Note:** All pull requests are subject to code review.
+> All pull requests are subject to code review.
 Please be patient and responsive to any feedback or requests for changes.

 ## Coding Guidelines
 ### Style Guide